 - Confusion or new memory problems

-If your doctor does not call back right away, you may need to go to the emergency room.
-This is especially important if you are vomiting or have diarrhea for more than 4 hours.
+If your provider does not call back right away, you may need to go to the emergency room.
+This is particularly important if you are vomiting or have diarrhea for more than 4 hours.

 - ACE inhibitors